ShiftDock/backup_plan/README.md

 ## Installation

-Requires the Amazon S3 gem to work.
+Requires the Amazon S3 gem:

     gem install aws-s3

+Then simply clone this repo to your server:

+    git clone git://github.com/ShiftDock/backup_plan.git

-Then simply copy the directory to your server and create/edit the config.yml file with your project and Amazon S3 deets.
+Edit the `config_example.yml` file with your project and Amazon S3 deets and any further options you want then rename it to `config.yml` before running the script.

 ## Usage